-Commenced in 2019, with the aim for completion by 2024, the new College spaces include an innovative Year 7 Precinct, which opened in August 2020; and a new Years 5 and 6 Precinct, due to open in January, 2021.
+Commenced in 2019, with the aim for completion by 2024, the new College spaces include an innovative Year 7 Precinct, which opened in August 2020; and a new Years 5 and 6 Precinct, opened in January, 2021.

 Principal Stuart Meade said Flinders had a 15-year Master Plan for the future that would ensure the College continued to strive for excellence and provide high quality, functional, expertly designed facilities to support effective teaching and learning.

 “Matthew Flinders Anglican College was founded in 1990 and has proudly grown to become one of the leading academic schools in Australia within 30 years,” Stuart said.

 “Our goal is to build on our College’s reputation for academic excellence whilst maintaining a clear focus on the wellbeing and potential of each child,” he said.

 “To achieve this goal, it is vital that we provide flexible and versatile learning spaces, equipped with modern technology, that enable our students to learn 21st century skills like creativity, collaboration and innovation.

 “The new style of agile classroom is designed with movable furniture and walls, and equipped with intuitive digital technology to encourage students and teachers to move, interact and collaborate as they engage in different pedagogical styles and work on different tasks.

 “The beauty of agile learning spaces is that students understand the flexibility of the space requires from them a more active and engaged approach to interactive, personalised and hands-on learning.